 How to Register

 Dual enrollment courses are the same cost per credit paid by all nondegree students.
 Governor Raimondo's Prepare RI Dual Enrollment Fund provides funding for every qualifying student to take college courses from Rhode Island’s public higher education institutions as part of their high school requirements at no cost to the student or family (for students attending RI public high schools).
-This means you do not have to pay the cost of tuition or fees for the courses included as dual enrollment offerings.
+This means you do not have to pay the cost of tuition or fees for the courses included as dual enrollment offerings for fall or spring semesters.
+Summer courses are not included.

 The cost of books and associated course materials will be covered by your school or district if you are taking the course for high school credit.